Flexible Working Solicitors

 Only employees have a statutory right to request flexible working.
 The right does not apply to self-employed contractors, consultants or agency workers.
 There is no automatic right to be granted flexible working.

-To be eligible to request flexible working, you must:
+To be eligible to make a statutory request flexible working, you must:

 - be an employee